 A second house was opened on Jefferson Street in December 1964.

 On June 1, 1967, the Sunnybrook ministry made its permanent home on Sunnybrook Road in Ridgeland, Mississippi, a suburb of Jackson.

 Sunnybrook Children's Home is licensed by the State of Mississippi to provide residential care for male and female children from ages six through twenty who meet the criteria for basic care.

 Children considered appropriate for basic care are those who are capable of functioning in a family environment as part of the community.

-Children come to Sunnybrook through the Department of Human Services, the courts, churches and private family placements.
+Children come to Sunnybrook through the Department of Child Protection Services, the courts, churches and private family placements.

 Traditionally, most of the children come from Mississippi.
 Our Children's Home is steeped in the rich tradition of the houseparent model of care.
 Sunnybrook Children's Home continues its legacy of transforming the lives of children through restoring hope in a Christian home.